-The programs of the NMC Center for Health Partnerships promote healthy communities through partnerships that focus on providing basic healthcare, healthcare education, and related learning opportunities to underserved populations.
+The programs of the NMC Center for Health Partnerships promote healthy communities through partnerships that focus on engagement and wellbeing, healthcare access and education, educational access and retention and related learning opportunities to underserved populations.

 Learn more below about the programs currently offered by the CfHP.

 TRIO Student Support Services

 The TRIO Student Support Services program at Nebraska Methodist College is committed to fostering a student-centered learning environment, reflecting our core values of caring, excellence, holism, and learning, by providing comprehensive and personalized services to empower historically underrepresented students to achieve academic excellence.Learn More >

 Careers in Science